-Although there is no standard treatment for Peyronie's disease, medicines (such as verapamil, potassium aminobenzoate, colchicine, or injected steroids) and vitamin E may help treat pain and improve sexual function.
+Although there is no standard treatment for Peyronie's disease, vitamin E or medicines such as carnitine, colchicine, or verapamil may help treat pain and reduce curvature during an erection.
 But the use of medicines has shown only limited success, and none are well studied for the treatment of Peyronie's disease.1

 |American Association of Sexuality Educators, Counselors, and Therapists (AASECT)|